 One of the largest growths of the cryptocurrency revolution is remittance.
 Sending money to another country can be a costly and time-consuming process.
 Large portions of the amount being paid to various companies that handle the money, which can take a week to reach its destination.
 By using a cryptocurrency, the transfer happens in minutes and at a fraction of the price.
 It is helping those working abroad to send money back home to support their families.

 And while this money can then be cashed out, these remittance platforms are bringing stores that will use the remittance money without having to withdraw cash into the fold.
 It’s an almost self-contained system that doesn’t require the input of any banks.

 Related: A beginner’s guide to investing in Bitcoin

 Smartphones have been a massive driving force away from physical currencies.
 Thanks to the ease of different app stores, the advancement of mobile technology, and mobile adoption, these devices are changing the financial world.
 Right now, you can download an app to consolidate all of your accounts, one to invest in cryptocurrency, and another to invest in various markets all with minimal effort.
 All of these options are created in order to streamline your finances.

 Another advancement is that of mobile payment systems.
 More merchants and restaurants are accepting QR-code- based platforms.
-These apps are connected to a customer’s banking account and act like a check card.
-The benefit here is ease of use and the low fees the stores pay when accepting payments.
+These apps are connected to a customer’s banking account and act as a check card.
+The benefit here is the ease of use and the low fees the stores pay when accepting payments.

 Cryptocurrency isn’t just impacting physical cash, but money management as a whole.
 We have written an article on how technology impacts the wealth management industry, which includes specialized solutions, market prediction, and ease of operation.